tin-nguyen-31k17/CEMP/README.md

 3. Ensure that your router's WiFi channel is set to either 0, 1 (for some specific routers, 3 or 5) to prevent interference with ESPNow's operation.

-4. Upload the code to your WaterNode and WaterGateway/WaterStation devices using PlatformIO or the Arduino IDE.
+4. Upload the code to your end node and Gateway/Station devices using PlatformIO or the Arduino IDE.

 ## How It Works

-- The WaterNode reads sensor data and sends it to the WaterGateway using the ESPNow protocol.
+- The Node reads water sensor data, GPS information and sends it to the Gateway using the ESPNow protocol.
-- The WaterGateway connects to the internet via WiFi and publishes the received data to an MQTT server.
+- The Gateway connects to the internet via WiFi and publishes the received data to an MQTT server.

 ## To-Do List